-You walk towards the door and suddenly you feel like you have been here before.
-You spin around quickly to look at the kiosk, but the woman is gone.
+You walk towards the exit forgetting you've been here before.
+You spin around to look at the kiosk.

 The kiosk is empty.

-Forced to embrace the coldness of outside you step out of the large door, button up your coat and start to walk away, wondering why there is a car park full of old Ford Capri’s outside lined up outside this old factory.
+Forced to embrace the coldness of outside you step through the large door, button up your coat and start to walk away.

 THE PINK NECK